 Communicate your boundaries clearly, so there can be no confusion and observe whether this method helps or if she becomes more toxic and needy when you try to walk away.
 She will choose to either respect your boundaries or violate them, so this method can be very telling.

-The more knowledge you have about NPD, the better you’ll be able to deal with it.
+The more knowledge you have about Narcissistic Personality Disorder, the better you’ll be able to deal with it.
 Accept the fact that you have a narcissistic sister and you have to deal with it if you want to continue having her in your life.

 Become aware of what is unhealthy about your relationship and let go of certain expectations you may have.
 Remember, it’s not your fault and there are ways you can cope.
 Clarity about the situation will help you to decide the best way to move forward.